 If that’s a true statement, then read on.

-You use the disability benefit to help pay for your:
+You use your disability benefit to help pay for your:

 (4) anything you need to live on

 Disability insurance underwriting includes the process of insuring your income.
-Obviously, the carrier pays a percentage of – if not your entire – income, depending on the plan you have and your circumstances.
+If disabled, you’ll receive a percentage of your income, depending on the plan you have and your circumstances.
 It’s easy to see how important your income is.
 Depending on other factors, the carrier’s underwriting team may want to see a copy of your recent tax filing or request additional information to verify the income amount on your application.